-- 5.1 IRESS has a broad and diverse employee base across several international jurisdictions.
+5.1 Iress has a broad and diverse employee base across several international jurisdictions.
 The Board monitors diversity (including gender diversity) under a broad definition at the Board and executive levels and broadly across the general staff base.
-The Board continues to observe no indicators of bias or impediments to diversity and believes IRESS' diversity ratios reflect well on the Group. - 5.2 The Board has adopted a formal diversity policy and each year reports on and sets measurable objectives for achieving gender diversity as one specific and important aspect of that diversity policy.
-The policy requires that the Board assesses the measurable objectives annually, as well as IRESS' progress against achieving them.
-The diversity policy and list of measurable objectives are available on IRESS' website:
+The Board continues to observe no indicators of bias or impediments to diversity and believes Iress' diversity ratios reflect well on the Group.

+5.2 The Board has adopted a formal diversity policy and each year reports on and sets measurable objectives for achieving gender diversity in the composition of the Board, senior executives and workforce generally, as one specific and important aspect of that diversity policy.
+The policy requires that the Board assesses the measurable objectives annually, as well as Iress' progress against achieving them.
+The diversity policy and list of measurable objectives are available on Iress' website: